riffel-carolin-erik-nils-hamlet, © Nils hamlet© Nils hamlet

 Weingut Riffel

-"The basis of a wine is placed in the vineyard and so there is already decided on quality and character.
-That's why respect for nature and the vineyard ecosystem are very important to us. "
+“The foundation of a wine is laid in the vineyard, and it is there that quality and individuality are determined.
+That is why we hold respect for nature and the vineyard ecosystem particularly dear.”

 Our passion

-We want to vinify wines that are vibrant and long lasting.
+We want to vinify wines that vibrate and are long-lasting.

-We want to know our vines, to know what is good for them.
-We want to keep our grapes in their hands before they turn into wine.
-And we want life in our vineyards to flourish: in the earth, in the air, between the vineyards and above all in the vines themselves.
-The higher the biodiversity, the better for soils and wines.
+We want to know our vines to understand what benefits them.
+We want to hold our grapes in our hands before they become wine.
+And we want life to thrive in our vineyards: in the soil, in the air, between the vine rows, and most importantly, in the vines themselves.
+The higher the biodiversity, the better it is for the soils and wines.

 Natural quality

-excellent locations and floors, consistent care and attention throughout the year, absolute care in the vineyard as well as in the cellar and, of course, a lot of knowledge and dedicated people!
-Only then can we bring the characteristics of our plants into the bottle as authentically as possible: balanced, terroir-specific and delicate.
+excellent sites and soils, consistent care and attention throughout the year, absolute diligence in the vineyard as well as in the cellar, and of course, a lot of knowledge and dedicated people!
+Only in this way can we bring the characteristics of our creations as authentically as possible into the bottle: balanced, terroir-specific, and finely structured.

 learn more